harsh1504660/portfolio-website/README.md

 - **Clean and minimal UI** with smooth animations and intuitive navigation
 - **Dark & light mode toggle** for user preference
 - **Project sections** with live previews or demo links
+- **Personal Chatbot** instant answers for all your personal questions
 - **Contact form** that integrates with backend or email
 - **Responsive design** optimized for mobile and desktop
 - **SEO-friendly** metadata and easy customization